dotj/noface-blog/content/blog/veneer-of-inclusion/index.md

 ### The main characters

 1. **The “problem” woman of color (WOC)** — A tokenized woman of color in a predominantly white, often male-dominated industry.
-The WOC starts out as a valued voice of diversity, but will get typecast with a racial stereotype (i.e., angry Black woman, spicy Latina, passive Asian or dragon lady, etc.).[^4][^5]
+The WOC starts out as a valued voice of diversity, but will get typecast with a racial stereotype (i.e., angry Black woman, spicy Latina, passive Asian or dragon lady, etc.).[^4]

 2. **The self-proclaimed white “ally” (SPWA)** — A white person who publicly professes their commitment to diversity and inclusion while their actions suggest otherwise.

 3. **The enablers** — Other people within the organization (and often outside as well) who immediately accept the SPWA’s version of events while constantly questioning the WOC.
+The enablers play a crucial role in allowing this toxic dynamic to fester.

 ![A diagram of a common experience of racial discrimination towards "problem" women of color.](./woc-workplace.jpg)